SuppeW/minesweaperAI/README.txt

     on and on, until it finds one.

     The game grid has now had its first test run, and worked as I expected.
-Next step on the agende will be to implement then number and and empty cells.
+Next step on the agenda will be to implement then numbers and empty cells list.
 As mentioned previously, this will be a sperate 2D list, fetching the bomb cells from the randBomb function.